 - Strong competency in the use of Microsoft office applications, including Word, Excel.

 - Knowledge of Xero, Google Drive, DonorPerfect and Monday.com – a plus.

 - Sharp attention to detail in all aspects of this role.

 - A proactive work style.

-- Experience with Monday.com is a plus.
+- Experience with Google Drive and Monday.com a plus.

 The above statements are intended to describe the general nature and level of work being performed by the individual(s) assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required.
 Management reserves the right to modify, add, or remove duties and to assign other duties as necessary.
 In addition, reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.